maudnals/articles/privacy.md

 * That's because you don't have a choice
 * It's more that they'd build fence around the field
 * ... todo find a good metaphor to explain the
+* The whole thing is more than the sum of its parts (see the marauder's map)

 # Privacy vs personal data

-# History of privacy issues
+# History of privacy breaches

 2016 OKCupid // p.1
 FB facial recognition // p.1